What is an Assignment?

 The assignment is considered to take place from the original agreement of sale between the original purchaser and developer.
 The assignment happens before the property is completed.

 The assignee is granted title to the property once the property gets completed.
-All assignment fees are borne by the original purchaser and is charged by the developer.
+All assignment fees are borne by the original purchaser and are charged by the developer.

 The legal owner of the property is the developer till the transfer of title happens legally on completion of the property.
 For all assignment transactions, the developer needs to give written consent.

-How can assignment from builders be done for Pre-Construction Condos?
+How can assignments from builders be done for Pre-Construction Condos?

 Before project completion, many investors end up selling their builder agreement properties.
-Assignment is the process in which the interest of the purchaser-investor in the builder agreement of purchase and sale is transferred to a new buyer or assignee.
+The assignment is when the purchaser-investor’s interest in the builder agreement of purchase and sale is transferred to a new buyer or assignee.

-Builder’s written consent is required in before assignment can take place by the purchaser-investor.
+Builder’s written consent is required before an assignment can take place by the purchaser-investor.
 Many builders can also withhold the assignment clause as per their agreement.

 Can an Assignment be done only for Pre-Construction Condos?

-Any type of property can be assigned to a person, whether it is resale or a pre-construction one.
-For the assignment to be possible, there should not be any restrictions against assignment in the original contract.
+Any type of property can be assigned to a person, whether it is a resale or a pre-construction one.
+There should not be any restrictions against assignment in the original contract for the assignment to be possible.